replydev/cotp/README.md

 ## How to use
 If you are familiar with the command line interface using cotp will not be a problem.
 Please note that cotp requires at least an 8 chars length password.
-As i said before, if you type `cotp -h` you get some instruction on how to use cotp utilities.
+If you type `cotp -h` you get some instruction on how to use cotp utilities.
 For example, the version 0.1.1 prints out this help screen:
 ```
 cotp v0.1.1